 Ahh, what could have been.
 Come on, Tiin.

-While his colleagues get cut like soft butter meet their tragic ends, Fisto has a brief moment to process, prepare, and react as he and Windu duel the Chancellor.
+While his colleagues get cut like soft butter to meet their tragic ends, Fisto has a brief moment to process, prepare, and react as he and Windu duel the Chancellor.
 Instead, it takes all of six seconds from the moment Tiin dies to Fisto’s death, as Palpatine cuts his midsection.

 Fisto makes this ranking because it’s ultimately disappointing that a Jedi of both his skill and rank was unable to make it out of the 4-on-1 duel alive.
-Granted, nobody did (if only Windu had a parachute), but for Fisto to last less than 10 seconds before given the partial Darth Maul treatment is honestly pretty lame.
+Granted, nobody did (if only Windu had a parachute), but for Fisto to last less than 10 seconds before being given the partial Darth Maul treatment is honestly pretty lame.

 I cut Kolar and Tiin some slack, because you could argue that there were just simply stunned by both Palpatine aerial corkscrewing towards them and the startling yell.
 But I firmly believe that Fisto should’ve survived another several seconds in this fight, at least.

 But, hey.
 At least he died knowing that Anakin did the right thing, and that Mace Windu would probably win the duel.